Vetusta Monumenta: Ancient Monuments, a Digital Edition

 Society of Antiquaries of London.
 1718-.
 Minutes of the Society’s Proceedings.

 Strong, Roy.
 1987.
-Gloriana: the Portraits of Queen Elizabeth I. London: Thames and Hudson.
+Gloriana: The Portraits of Queen Elizabeth I. London: Thames and Hudson.

 Sweet, Rosemary.
 2004.
 Antiquaries: The Discovery of the Past in Eighteenth-Century Britain.
 London: Hambledon and London.